project-gemmi/gemmi/docs/cif.rst

 .. code-block:: none

     git clone https://github.com/project-gemmi/gemmi.git
-    c++ -std=c++11 -Igemmi/include -O2 my_program.cpp
+    c++ -Igemmi/include -O2 my_program.cpp

 Python
 ------

-Python module for Python 2.7 and 3.x can be installed with pip, as described in the :ref:`Installation <install_py>` section.
+Python module can be installed with pip, as described in the :ref:`Installation <install_py>` section.
 After installation ``pydoc gemmi.cif`` should list all classes and methods.